akotek/learning/interviews/wc/README.md

 2. _ at start, _ at end (trim)
 3. can be duplicates on code (hashmap)
 4. LowerCase/UpperCase
-5. Split (with _) aka Tokenization
+5. Split (with _) regex? aka tokenization, what are the other options?
-6. Reading / closing file
+6. Reading / closing file - with open?
+Buffered in Java etc?
+7. Comparator : what is it ?
-7. Time complexity: let w = #of_words, O(w), sorting is neglible
+8. Time complexity: let w = #of_words, O(w), sorting is neglible
-8. Threads: file-per-thread VS thread-pool
+9. Threads: file-per-thread VS thread-pool
+10. Threads: how do you do it in Java?

 **sources:**
 1. Taboola mid-senior dev's home task